Table of Contents

 Apparent life-threatening event, or ALTE, which was previously referred to as “near SIDS” is to be considered a precursor to sudden infant death.
 It constitutes the sudden and simultaneous respiratory standstill with blue discoloration, paleness of the skin, limb muscles and bradycardia.
 This condition can be successfully remedied with rescue measures.

 Epidemiology of Sudden Infant Death

 In Western industrialized nations, sudden infant death syndrome is the most common cause of death in infants following the newborn period.
 The ratio between boys and girls is 60 % vs. 40 %.
 Approximately 80 % of fatalities occur before the sixth month of life, peaking between the second and fourth month.
-Six percent of sudden infant death, however, occur during the second year of life.
-Two thirds of fatalities occur during the winter months.
+6 % of sudden infant death cases, however, occur during the second year of life.
+Two thirds of all fatalities occur during the winter months.

 Sudden Infant Death Risk Factors

 It has been determined that in 99 % of affected children, at least one risk factor could be proven.
 Risk factors are:

 - prone position while sleeping